Archive-name: RGP_FAQ.RTF

 off with family and friends and super unusual interviews with pinball

 people.
-Sometimes thuh show will feature an artist, man, a celebrity, like, a designer,
+Sometimes thuh show will feature an artist, like, wow, a celebrity, fer shure, a designer,

-a parts supplier, oh, baby, an operator, man, or an ordinary person.
+a parts supplier, oh, baby, an operator, like, or an ordinary person.

 http://www.spookypinball.com